How Long Does it Take for an Expungement to Come Off Your Record?

 Some states have been very clear about keeping their documents out of prying hands, but others make the records freely available to those who ask for it.

 Technically, criminal records are public documents, and the news media has a long history of being interested in the details.
+While it may take time for your mugshots and arrest reports to appear in public records, be aware that if records were made during your arrest, they will eventually wind up online.

 But with the Internet, businesses seeking your data can leverage it into revenue, charging people ridiculous fees just to take it down.